-Last year’s tournament almost saw a historical mark when three No. 6 seeds fell in the opening round.
-If it weren’t for Notre Dame handling No. 11 Michigan, it would have marked just the second time in the history of the NCAA tournament that all four No. 6 seeds fell to No. 11 seeds.
+The 2017 NCAA Tournament, as well as the 2016 iteration, almost saw a historical mark when three No. 6 seeds fell in the opening rounds of each tournament.
+If it weren’t for Notre Dame handling No. 11 Michigan in 2016, and then Cincinnati beating No. 11 Kansas State in 2017, these NCAA tournaments could have marked just the second (and/or third) time in the history of the NCAA tournament that all four No. 6 seeds fell to No. 11 seeds.

 No. 6 seeds are 1-1 in the national championship game since the tournament expanded to 64 teams in 1985 with the Kansas Jayhawks winning in 1988.
-Kansas avoided upsets from No. 11 Xavier, No. 14 Murray State and No. 7 Vanderbilt in the first three rounds.
+Kansas avoided upsets from No. 11 seed Xavier, No. 14 seed Murray State and No. 7 seed Vanderbilt in the first three rounds.

-Speaking of Xavier, the Musketeers have been involved in the 6-v-11 opening round a grand total of eight times, five times as the No. 6 and three times as the No. 11.
-Xavier has never won as the No. 11 seed but has a 3-2 record as the sixth-seed.
+Speaking of Xavier, the Musketeers have been involved in the 6-vs.-11 opening round a grand total of nine times — five times as the No. 6 and four times as the No. 11.
+Xavier won its first game as the No. 11 seed in 2017, and has a 3-2 record as the sixth-seed.
 However, the game most associated with Xavier as the No. 6 seed is the double overtime thriller against No. 2 seed Kansas State in 2010 Sweet 16.